Absorbent incontinence aids

 Additionally, it can be helpful to learn relaxation techniques.

-Correct movement
+Proper movement

 Therefore, pay attention to keeping your back as straight as possible when lifting or carrying.

-Condom Urinal
+Condom urinals

 • No skin contact with urine

-• Safe protection against odor
+• Reliable protection against odor

-• No fear of "mishaps"
+• No fear of "accidents"

-• Less effort: Only daily change necessary
+• Less effort: Only daily changes necessary

 Our care aids for you at a glance